 Is a TPG NBN plan worth the money?

-TPG’s NBN plans compare extremely well to its main rivals – Optus and Telstra – but do tend to be about $10 more expensive per month than the cheapest of the cheap.
-However, TPG still has some of the most competitive plans out there, all backed with the confidence with choosing a big company.
+TPG’s NBN plans compare extremely well to its main rivals – Optus and Telstra – but do tend to be about $10 more expensive per month than the absolute cheapest of the cheap.
+However, TPG still has some of the most competitive plans out there, all backed with the confidence that comes from choosing a bigger company.